dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

 ### Other configuration

-The following environment variables can be used to configure the {{site.prodname}} Kubernetes controllers.
+The following environment variables can be used to configure the {{site.tseeprodname}} Kubernetes controllers.

 | Environment   | Description | Schema | Default |
 | ------------- | ----------- | ------ | -------